UmmItC/Blog/content/en/blog/Linux/Tools/terminal/omz/ohmyzsh-plugins.md

 3. Seal your changes and depart from the text editor's realm.

-## Embrace the Intuition of zsh-autosuggestions
+## Install zsh-autosuggestions

-Prepare to embark on an extraordinary journey into the realm of terminal magic.
 The zsh-autosuggestions plugin acts as your intuitive guide, enriching your command-line interactions with unparalleled finesse.
 This remarkable plugin observes your keystrokes, channeling its insights from your command history to offer suggestions tailored to your context.
-It's akin to conversing with a terminal that understands your intentions, ushering in a realm of swifter, more ingenious command execution.
+It's akin to conversing with a terminal that understands your intentions.

 1. Begin your odyssey by unlocking your terminal's gateway.
 2. Navigate to the sacred grounds of custom plugins by entering: